balaji13028/Basic_Login_App/README.md

-# devpoint_solutions
+# Basic Login Application

- Developed a basic app with splash, login, and registration screens to create and login users to access the application.
+ Developed a basic app with splash, login, and registration screens to create and login users to access the application using the firebase (firestore & auth)

 ## Getting Started